buzzdalf/lgx_lite/stls/README.md

-stl files
-Print one of each.
+Print one of each stl file.
 Choose either body6 or body13, depending on the desired orientation.